Psychology and Sociology Majors: What’s the Difference & Similarities?

 Can a Sociologist Become a Therapist?

 This is one of the most commonly asked questions for students who are considering entering either field.
-The short answer is that you’ll need to obtain additional education in areas like social work or psychology — then meet rigorous licensing and testing requirements, such as passing the National Counselor Examination (NCE) — in order to provide therapy services.
+The short answer is that you’ll need to obtain additional education in areas like social work or psychology — and then meet rigorous licensing and testing requirements, such as passing the National Counselor Examination (NCE) — to provide therapy services.

 In your sociology study, you will cover the principles of diversity, social responsibility, human rights, and respect for others.
 In contrast, psychology uses observation, measurement, and analysis to look at the specific causes of human behavior.